Thank you for supporting preservation in Durham.

 There are several other ways to support the work of Preservation Durham:

-Preservation Durham holds several events each year that are sponsored by individuals and local businesses, such as the Old Durham Home Tour, the Preservation Party Fall Fundraiser, and the Lunch & Learn series.
+Preservation Durham holds several events each year that are sponsored by individuals and local businesses, such as the Old Durham Home Tour, the Preservation Party Fall Fundraiser, Renovators Network, and other event series.
 Sponsorships are acknowledged in advertising for the event, printed materials at the event and on our website (clickable links can include your business logo).

 DONATION IN KIND